Jan Claudius de Cock: Life

-De Cock was the son of the sculptor Claudius de Cock and Magdalena van Havré.
-In the guild year 1682-1683 he was registered at the Antwerp Guild of Saint Luke as a pupil of Pieter Verbrugghen the Elder.
+De Cock was the son of Claudius de Cock and Magdalena van Havré.
+His father was an Antwerp sculptor who had been registered at the Antwerp Guild of Saint Luke as a pupil of Pieter Verbrugghen the Elder in the guild year 1660–1661.
+No known sculptures by him are known.
+Jan Claudius followed in his father's footsteps and was registered in the guild year 1682–1683 at the Antwerp Guild of Saint Luke as a pupil of his father's master, Pieter Verbrugghen the Elder.
 Verbrugghen operated one of the foremost sculpture workshops of Antwerp, which supplied local churches and international clients with a variety of statuary, church furniture and architectural decorations.

-He was admitted as a master of the Antwerp Guild of Saint Luke in the guild year 1688-1689.
-Nevertheless, Joannes Claudius de Cock continued to work for some time in the studio of Peter Verbrugghen the Younger (c.
-1640-1691), son of his master Pieter the Elder and brother of Hendrik Frans Verbruggen (1654-1724).
-Only after the death of Peter Verbrugghen the Younger in 1691 did he establish himself as an independent sculptor.
+Jan Claudius was admitted as a master of the Antwerp Guild of Saint Luke in the guild year 1688–1689.
+He did not immediately establish his own workshop but continued to work for some time in the workshop of Pieter Verbrugghen the Younger (c.
+1640–1691), son of his master Pieter the Elder and brother of Hendrik Frans Verbruggen (1654–1724).
+Only after the death of Pieter Verbrugghen the Younger in 1691 did he establish himself as an independent sculptor.

-From 1692 onwards, he was commissioned by King and Stadholder William III to execute the sculpture for the interior and exterior of the Prinsenhof in Breda, a project which was under the direction of Jacob Romans.
-De Cock decorated an interior staircase with foliage and animal figures, created two fireplaces, a mirror frame and a statue of Mars.
+From 1692 onwards, he worked on a commission by William III of England to execute decorative sculptures for the interior and exterior of the King's castle in Breda called the Prinsenhof (now Breda Castle).
+This renovation project of the castle was designed by Dutch architect Jacob (Jacobus) Roman and executed under the direction of Johannes de Wijs.
+De Cock, accompanied by his brother-in-law Melchior Serlippens and 7 or 8 young assistants, worked on his commission from the beginning of 1693 until 1697.
+He made mainly sculptures, including a statue of Mars, which stood on the tympanum of the monumental staircase against the west wing.
+He decorated an interior staircase with foliage and animal figures, created two fireplaces, a mirror frame and a statue of Mars.
 In addition, stone and wooden sculptures by his hand were placed in various apartments.
 During his activities in Breda, he was given temporary residence and working space at the local government's location.
 There he also gave lessons in drawing.
 He carved the 'William and Mary' ceiling and made a series of busts of the Princes of Orange, including of Prince Philip William and Prince Maurice.
-As far as is known, nothing has been preserved of de Cock's works at Breda Castle.
+As far as is known, nothing has been preserved of de Cock's sculptures at Breda Castle.